dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 to maintain coherent image to others, including those whom haven't established lengthy rapport, when it comes at hefty personal risk, then that is a person you should trust, depending on their ideals of course.
-Someone who projects a universally consistent image of crap or of evil ... is not so great.

-- kernel (linux reference)
+The corollary here: someone who projects a universally consistent image of crap or of evil ... is not so great.
+Who knows?
+Maybe they're secretly a cutesy kitten on the inside.
+Probably not though.

 ### &#x1f48e; The System